DarrellMou/COMP2511-Object-Oriented-Design-Programming-Project/src/assumptions.md

 - Crafting shield will use whatever is first in inventory (treasure/key)

 Portal
-- Walking into a portal will teleport the player to the position of the other portal
+- Walking into a portal will teleport the player to the position of the other portal translated by the movement direction.